 Due to its powerful effects, it’s recommended to begin with the lowest effective dose (100–150 mg may be considered a low dose) and gradually increase as needed.

 Effects can typically be felt within an hour, and the duration of a single dose can be 3–4 hours.

 Adrafinil should be ingested on an empty stomach.

 Adrafinil works efficiently on its own, but it also stacks very well with other nootropics, such as piracetam, phenylpiracetam, and Noopept.

 Adrafinil and Noopept Stack

-Stacking adrafinil with Noopept is a popular combination that is recommended for extended periods of mental work where focus and attention are needed.
+Stacking adrafinil with Noopept is a popular combination suited for extended periods of mental work where focus and attention are needed.

 Where to Buy

-Adrafinil is legal for purchase in the USA and Canada.
+Adrafinil is legal for purchase in the USA, Canada, and the UK.
 For other countries, please research the laws in your country.

-There are only a handful of suppliers for adrafinil and it is advised to only purchase from reputable sellers.
-We recommend you can purchase adrafinil online via AbsorbYourHealth.com as they are a trusted seller of nootropics and their supplements are all verified by 3rd party labs to ensure purity.
+There are only a handful of suppliers for adrafinil, and it is advised to only purchase from reputable sellers.
+We recommend ordering adrafinil online via PureNootropics.net as they are a trusted seller of nootropics, and their supplements are all verified by 3rd party labs to ensure purity.